 - 1. Suit for price [Sec.
 55(1)]: - (a) Where under a contract of sale the property in Goods has passed to Buyer, and Buyer wrongfully neglects or refuses to pay the price, the Seller can sue the Buyer for the price of goods. - (b) When under the contract of sale, price is payable on a certain day irrespective of delivery and Buyer wrongfully neglects or refuses to pay the price, Seller may sue him for the price.
-Unpaid Seller has this right even though property has not passed to the Buyer and Goods have not been appropriated to the contract. - 2.
+Unpaid appropriated to the contract. - 2.
 Damages for non-acceptance [Sec.
 56]: Where the Buyer wrongfully neglects or refuses to accept and pay for goods, the Seller may sue him for damages for non-acceptance.